Danny Meyer: Podcast appearances

 Meyer was interviewed by Reid Hoffman on the Masters of Scale podcast, where he talked about how he ignored conventional wisdom to revolutionize the restaurant industry.
 He appeared on The Ringer's House of Carbs Podcast, where he presented his Washington D.C. establishment "Maialino Mare" and talked about his career in hospitality.
-Danny Meyer most recently appeared on The Knowledge Project Podcast to discusses the intersection between hospitality and humanity, and why we’re all invested in the hospitality business.
+Danny Meyer most recently appeared on The Knowledge Project Podcast to discuss the intersection between hospitality and humanity, and why we’re all invested in the hospitality business.
+He talked food, love and business on the Gary Vee Audio Experience Podcast.